TRAVEL EXPERIENCE IN DZANGA-NDOKI NATIONAL PARK

 Observing forest elephants and other animal species in Dzanga Bai:

-birds, and butterflies, hikes around the Bais, and rides along the mighty Sangha River.
+Apart from the 2 great experiences of gorilla tracking and elephant observation, other activities that you can practice are: guided walks across the Rainforest to observe smaller monkeys, birds, and butterflies, hikes around the Bais, and rides along the mighty Sangha River.

 Discovering the Baka pygmy culture:

 The Baka or Bayaka pygmies are one of the most traditional groups in Africa.
 One of the great experiences of visiting Dzanga-Ndoki is getting to know their ancestral culture, based in hunting and gathering.

 Exploring the Bantu tribal villages on the Dzanga-Ndoki region:

 A visit of the small villages Yandoumbé and Mossapoula located in the vicinity of Dzanga-Sangha Reserve is the best way to experience the traditional lifestyle of the Bantu-speaking tribal groups.

-ORGANISING YOUR TRIP TO DZANGA-NDOKI NATIONAL PARK
+ORGANIZING YOUR TRIP TO DZANGA-NDOKI NATIONAL PARK

 From our offices in Douala, Cameroon we organise trips to Dzanga-Ndoki National Park all year around.
 Please feel free to contact us at any time.